dgor82/dgor82.github.io/style_guide_code.md

 Combined with .NET's `Task<T>` and `IEnumerable<T>`, these custom elevated types lend themselves for elegant monadic compositions and Railway Oriented Programming with the LINQ comprehension/query syntax (yes, I had to extend them with SelectMany() ('Bind' in FP-speak) overloads) - leading to workflows like the one below, which are declarative, fault-tolerant and, I find, so much more expressive compared to traditional, imperative style coding!

 ![Monadic Workflow / ROP](assets/images/ROP_Monadic_Workflow_Example.png)

+## Combinator Extensions

+I use the following combinators as part of my custom language extensions for elegant composition of functions and transformations:

+### Apply
+`Apply<TIn, TOut>(this TIn @this, Func<TIn, TOut> f)` - Transforms a value by applying a function to it, enabling function application as an extension method for more readable, left-to-right function composition.

+### Tap
+`Tap<T>(this T @this, Action<T> sideEffect)` - Executes a side effect on a value while returning the original value, useful for logging, debugging, or monitoring values in the middle of function pipelines.

+### Compose
+`Compose<TIn, TOldOut, TNewOut>(this Func<TIn, TOldOut> @this, Func<TOldOut, TNewOut> f)` - Combines two functions by piping the output of the first into the input of the second, creating a new function that represents their composition.

+### Fork
+`Fork<TIn, T1, T2, TOut>(this TIn @this, Func<TIn, T1> f1, Func<TIn, T2> f2, Func<T1, T2, TOut> joinFunc)` - Processes a single value in multiple independent ways before joining the results, enabling parallel transformation paths that converge to a final result.

+### Alternate
+`Alternate<TIn, TOut>(this TIn @this, params Func<TIn, TOut>[] altFuncs)` - Tries a series of functions sequentially until one succeeds, providing fallback mechanisms when operations might fail or return `null`/`None`.

+### Transduce
+`Transduce<TIn, TFilterOut, TFinalOut>(this IEnumerable<TIn> @this, Func<IEnumerable<TIn>, IEnumerable<TFilterOut>> transformer, Func<IEnumerable<TFilterOut>, TFinalOut> aggregator)` - Combines transformation and aggregation operations on collections into a single step, optimizing memory usage by avoiding the creation of intermediate collections.

 ## Immutable Collections in C##